Apply for a re-authorisation of a trade after prohibition

 - Personal appearance necessary: no. However, it is advisable to appear in person.

-The reasons that led to the prohibition are no longer available.
-They will be able to guarantee reliability under trade law again in the future.
+The reasons that led to the prohibition are no longer available, and they will be able to guarantee reliability under trade law again in the future.

 After the prohibition, a year should have passed regularly.